Summary: The Corroborree Shelter in the McPherson State Forest has over 100 motifs, including a row of 13 human figures with upraised arms.

 One of a cluster of four shelters within the McPherson State Forest, the Corroborree Shelter has Aboriginal drawings and stencils across two alcoves.

-The humans (male and female) are drawn in charcoal, and they all hve their hands in the air.
+The humans (male and female) are drawn in charcoal, and they all have upraised arms.

 Superimposed on the human figures is the outline of a wombat, in red ochre.